oteroleonardogh/mailchimp-sync/README.md

 ## Features

 - Sync contacts from a predefined MockAPI to a Mailchimp list.
-- Sync works in parallel without exceding Mailchimp API concurrency limit.
+- Sync works in parallel without exceeding Mailchimp API concurrency limit.
-- Uses Fastify for efficient server-side operations.
+- Uses a Serverless approach for efficient and autoscalable operations.
+- Out of the box ready to be deployed in Vercel
 - Unit tests with Jest.

 ## Project Walkthrough Video